Xplizet/esde-m3u-generator/README.md

    ```bash
    python m3u_generator.py
    ```
-2. Click "Browse" to select your ROMs folder
+2. Click "Browse" to select your games folder
 3. Click "Scan for Multi-Disc Games" to analyze the folder
 4. **Review the found games in the list.
 Use the checkboxes to select which games to process.**
    - Use "Select All" or "Select None" for quick selection.